aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 // Set the LoadFilter property to a new instance of LoadFilter class

-// Select to load document properties by passing LoadDataFilterOptions.DocumentProperties to constructor
+// Select to load document properties by passing LoadDataFilterOptions.DocumentProperties to the constructor

 options.LoadFilter = new Aspose.Cells.LoadFilter(Aspose.Cells.LoadDataFilterOptions.DocumentProperties);

-// Load a template file by passing file path as well as instance of LoadOptions class
+// Load a template file by passing the file path as well as the instance of LoadOptions class

 var book = new Aspose.Cells.Workbook(dir + "sample.xlsx", options);

 {{< /highlight >}}

 Following snippet loads everything from an existing spreadsheet except for the charts.